ClusterM/wg-obfuscator/README.md

 verbose = 4
 ```

 As you can see, the configuration file allows you to define settings for multiple obfuscator instances.
-This makes it easy to run several copies of the obfuscator with different settings, all from a single config file.
+This makes it easy to run several copies of the obfuscator with different settings, all from a single configuration file.

 You can pass the configuration file to the obfuscator using `--config` argument.
 For example:
 ```bash